bvobart/mllint/ReadMe.md

 `mllint` is a command-line utility to evaluate the technical quality of Machine Learning (ML) and Artificial Intelligence (AI) projects written in Python by analysing the project's source code, data and configuration of supporting tools. `mllint` aims to ...

-- ... help data scientists and ML engineers in creating and maintaining production-grade ML and AI projects.
+- ... help data scientists and ML engineers in creating and maintaining production-grade ML and AI projects, both on their own personal computers as well as on CI.
 - ... help ML practitioners inexperienced with Software Engineering (SE) techniques explore and make effective use of battle-hardended SE for ML tools in the Python ecosystem.
 - ... help ML project managers assess the quality of their ML and AI projects and receive recommendations on what aspects of their projects they should focus on improving.